Capital/revenue divide: intangible assets: profit making structure

-If the agreement is one the loss of which would cripple the trade, such expenditure may be capital.
 In Van den Berghs Ltd v Clark 19TC390 the company received a lump sum for the cancellation of a number of agreements that it had with a Dutch competitor, so-called pooling agreements.
 The payments and receipts under the agreements that the company had made or received over the years had been treated as trading deductions or receipts as the case may be.
 After the First World War long and costly arbitration as to the amounts arising during the period of hostilities were brought to an end by the Dutch company paying a lump sum as ‘damages’.
 Lord Macmillan drew attention to the fact that the payment was in consideration of the consent of termination of agreements and not in respect of a balance of profits (albeit the company had set the minimum price for consent at the amount that it claimed was due under the agreements).
 Lord Macmillan at page 431 said that the pooling agreements were not ordinary commercial contracts:

 ‘Now what were the appellants giving up?
 They gave up their whole rights under the agreements for thirteen years ahead.
 These agreements are called in the stated case “pooling agreements”, but that is a very inadequate description of them, for they did much more than merely embody a system of pooling and sharing profits.
 If the appellants were merely receiving in one sum down the aggregate of profits which they would otherwise have received over a series of years, the lump sum might be regarded as of the same nature as the ingredients of which it was composed.
 But even if a payment is measured by annual receipts, it is not necessarily in itself an item of income…